dovetail-lab/fabric-samples/iou/README.md

 Once you complete the model similar to the sample file `iou_client.json`, you can export, build and test it as described above.
 Note that the default service port is `7879`, although you can make it configurable by defining an `app property` for it.

-## Cleanup the sample fabric network
+## Cleanup the fabric test-network

-After you are done testing, you can stop and cleanup the Fabric sample `first-network` as follows:
+After you are done testing, you can stop and cleanup the Fabric `test-network` as follows:

 ```bash
 cd /path/to/dovetail-lab/fabric-samples/iou